 - Fusible fleece - I use this as lining for a lot of my clutch patterns.
 It gives a soft feel to the clutch while providing great body.

 - Organza – this is a very fine, sew-in option for soft fabrics.

-Now you have all the information, all you need to do is try out the suggestions in your “material world” and watch the finish of your work rise to new levels of professionalism.
+Now you have all the information on the types of interfacing, all you need to do is try out the suggestions and watch the finish of your work rise to new levels of professionalism.

 Learn How to Sew More Fabric